As we have crossed a Clydesdale (Bonnie) with a Shire Horse (Charlie) any filly foals, like Charlies Angel, will be registered as a grade B Shire.

 Angels foal in 2019 was Charlie’s Legacy, her sire being Edwards son Milnerfield Sir William.
 Legacy reminds Alistair of Angels sister Loch Maree who was one of the most successful show mares this century.

-Angels foal in 2020 was Ruperts Lucky Lad.
-She is in foal to Leverton Leonardo and is due at the end of June 2021.
+Angels foal in 2020 was Ruperts Lucky Lad, his sire being Leonardo.
+She was in foal again to Leonardo but sadly did not maintain the pregnancy.